awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 ## Choosing Metrics<a name="available-metrics"></a>

 You can use the Amazon EC2 console to apply a target tracking scaling policy based on a predefined metric\.
-Alternatively, you can use the Amazon EC2 Auto Scaling CLI or API to apply a scaling policy based on a predefined or customized metric\.
+Alternatively, you can use the AWS CLI or AWS SDKs to apply a scaling policy based on a predefined or customized metric\.
 The following predefined metrics are available:
 + `ASGAverageCPUUtilization`—Average CPU utilization of the Auto Scaling group\.
 + `ASGAverageNetworkIn`—Average number of bytes received on all network interfaces by the Auto Scaling group\.
 + `ASGAverageNetworkOut`—Average number of bytes sent out on all network interfaces by the Auto Scaling group\.